hyphanet/plugin-WebOfTrust/README.md

 As a consequence, manually run Gradle using the aforementioned `Run` button in case you need the WoT JAR as output, e.g. for the following `Debugging` section.

-**Notice**: Should Eclipse show errors about missing JARs such as `db4o.jar` which prevent it from building, and the JARs have in fact been created by the fred/WoT Gradle builders, you can fix these problems by:
+**Notice**: Should Eclipse show errors about missing JARs such as `db4o.jar` and say they prevent it from building: Notice that the JARs likely have in fact been created by the fred/WoT Gradle builders on the filesystem alreaddy, so you can fix Eclipse to notice them by:
-1. `Right click the project / Gradle / Refresh Gradle Project`
+1. `Right click the project / Gradle / Refresh Gradle Project`.
 2. `Project / Build Project` to manually start a build.

 ### Debugging